mariusmatioc/infractl/README.md

 # infractl
 A command line utility to provision and deploy docker-compose files in the cloud using Terraform as the deployment tool.
 Currently limited to deploying to AWS, ECS (Fargate services) and lambdas.
+The idea is that one developes locally using docler compose, sets up a few config files for infractl, then deploys to AWS using the infractl CLU.
+This assumes one has a AWS account.
 <!-- TOC -->
 * [infractl](#infractl)
     * [Build From Source](#build-from-source)